ripon83/Engineering-With-C/loop/README.md

 ## Chapter 5: The Loops

 This chapter focuses on loops such as while, do-while and for loops.
 We also introduce time complexity.
 A reader can easily find the time complexity of a loop.
+Moreover, this chapter incldues diverse problems of loops such as GCD and LCM problems.

 ### Video tutorials in YouTube link: [Engineering with C](https://www.youtube.com/@dr.patgiri)
 I describe all the programs in the Youtube link.
 Currently, the YouTube channel is **under construction**.